 And a day out to Parkgate wouldn’t be complete without a visit to Nicholls.
-A local treasure and a favourite amongst visitors, the renowned ice-cream parlour has been serving an array of flavours of high-quality, delicious ice cream to customers since 1937!
+A local favourite, the renowned ice-cream parlour has been serving an array of flavours of high-quality, delicious ice cream to customers since 1937!

 There are few better family-friendly walks and trails near Liverpool than Formby.
 With so much to do, why not bring the little ones along for an unforgettable day out?

-You’ll make memories to cherish spotting the red squirrels as you explore the enchanting woodlands of Formby.
+You’ll make memories to cherish spotting the red squirrels as you explore the enchanting woodland.
 Perfect for a scenic picnic surrounded by nature, there’s lots of space to stop off for a rest and some sandwiches.

-Afterwards, head further down to the sand tunes for breath taking views, a paddle in the sea and soft sand between your toes.
+Afterwards, head further down to the sand tunes for breathtaking views, a paddle in the sea and sand between your toes!

 Perfect for catching the colours of Autumn foliage or rays of summer sun, escape the hustle and bustle of the city at Delamere Forest.
 A favourite for nature and wildlife lovers, Delamere is home to everything from the small tortoiseshell butterfly to the green woodpecker.